Design Principles

 Streamline working within the conceptual model

-Work with existing defacto peer review tools
+Work with existing de facto peer review tools

 Support stepping outside of Git Patch Stack